Moneytis/Moneytis-API-v1.0/source/includes/_level1.md

 &paymentAmount=100"
 ```

-> The above command returns JSON structured like this:
+> The above command returned JSON structured like this:

 ```json
 {